GirijaJoshi/BreastCancerClassification/README.md

 Source:
 [Breast Histopathology Images](https://www.kaggle.com/paultimothymooney/breast-histopathology-images/)

-The original dataset was formed of 162 whole mount slides of Breast Cancer specimen, 277534 oatches of 50 x 50 images were extracted; 198,738 IDC negative and 78,786 IDC positive.
+The original dataset was formed of 162 whole mount slides of Breast Cancer specimen, 277534 patches of 50 x 50 images were extracted; 198,738 IDC negative and 78,786 IDC positive.
 The patients file name is in the format:
     uxXyYclassC.png → 10253idx5
 X and Y are the coordinates where the patch were cropped from and C indicates class: 0 is non-IDC and 1 is IDC

 ## Questions ##

 * Understanding risk factors distributions to promote early detection practices; breast self exam, clinical breast exam and mammogram
+* What are some of the most important risk factors to the development of breast cancer
-*Deep Neural Machine Learning Model to analyze mammograms and detect Breast Cancer
+* Deep Neural Machine Learning Model to analyze mammograms and detect Breast Cancer
+* Can mammograms be analyzed by computers to send alert messages and request a visit with a specialist

 ### Task Distribution & Technology Use ###